Jimmy Wales: Role

 In a 2004 interview with Slashdot, Wales outlined his vision for Wikipedia: "Imagine a world in which every single person on the planet is given free access to the sum of all human knowledge.
 That's what we're doing."
-Although his formal designation is board member and chairman emeritus of the Wikimedia Foundation, Wales's social capital within the Wikipedia community has accorded him a status that has been characterized as benevolent dictator, constitutional monarch and spiritual leader.
+Although his formal designation is board member and chairman emeritus of the Wikimedia Foundation, Wales' social capital within the Wikipedia community has accorded him a status that has been characterized as benevolent dictator, constitutional monarch and spiritual leader.
 In two interviews with The Guardian in 2014, Wales elaborated on his role on Wikipedia.
 In the first interview, he said that while he "has always rejected" the term "benevolent dictator", he does refer to himself as the "constitutional monarch".
 In the second, he elaborated on his "constitutional monarch" designation, saying that, like Queen of the United Kingdom Elizabeth II, he has no real power.
 He was also the closest the project had to a spokesperson in its early years.
 The growth and prominence of Wikipedia made Wales an Internet celebrity.
 Although he had never traveled outside North America before the site's founding, his participation in the Wikipedia project has seen him flying internationally on a near-constant basis as its public face.

-When Larry Sanger left Wikipedia, Wales's approach was different from Sanger's.
-Wales was fairly hands-off.
+When Larry Sanger left Wikipedia, Wales' approach was different from Sanger's in that he was fairly hands-off.
 Despite involvement in other projects, Wales has denied intending to reduce his role within Wikipedia, telling The New York Times in 2008 that "Dialing down is not an option for me ...
 Not to be too dramatic about it, but, 'to create and distribute a free encyclopedia of the highest possible quality to every single person on the planet in their own language,' that's who I am.
 That's what I am doing.
 That's my life goal."
-In May 2010, the BBC reported that Wales had relinquished many of his technical privileges on Wikimedia Commons (a Wikipedia sister project that hosts much of its multimedia content) after criticism by the project's volunteer community over what they saw as Wales's hasty and undemocratic approach to deleting sexually explicit images he believed "appeal solely to prurient interests".
+In May 2010, the BBC reported that Wales had relinquished many of his technical privileges on Wikimedia Commons, a Wikipedia sister project that hosts much of its multimedia content.
+This came after criticism by the project's volunteer community, who considered Wales to have taken a hasty and undemocratic approach to deleting sexually explicit images he believed to "appeal solely to prurient interests".